 Kyle said: “In my opinion, Carl was the best tight head prop that the game has seen and I also admire Dan Cole.”
 Kyle’s own capabilities have been put in focus.
 He said: “I started at centre and then got pushed into the front row.”
 He appeared in all ten England U20 matches in 2012 and three in the 2013 RBS 6 Nations at that level.
 He had figured in 12 of 17 games in the U18 age group between December 2009 and August 2011.
 Kyle had also won U16 international honours and has played 100 times for Harlequins in six seasons, including 28 in 2015/16 when he also scored four tries.
 He signed a contract extension last October and when achieving his long-term aim of becoming a British & Irish Lion, for the 2017 tour of New Zealand, he had made 70 Premiership appearances.

 His skills had taken him into Harlequins Academy after ten years with Battersea Ironsides and represented Surrey U16 and London & South-East U16 and U18.
 Wandsworth-born Kyle, who also spent time on loan at Richmond, added: “Colin Osborne, from Harlequins, scouted me while I was playing for Battersea and he is always there for advice whether it is about rugby or general life.
 Tony Diprose and Ian Peel have also helped to improve my game.
 Joe Marler is a prop I also admire.”

-2016 SA(R), Fj(R), Arg(R), A(R) 2017: W(R), It(R), S(R)
+2016 SA(R), Fj(R), Arg(R), A(R) 2017 W(R), It(R), S(R), I(R)

 Last updated: 6 June 2017